jnirschl/cookiecutter-computer-vision/README.md

 │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
 │   │
+│   ├── img            <- Scripts for general image processing
+│   │
 │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
 │   │   ├── predict_model.py
 │   │   └── train_model.py
 │   │
+│   ├── tests         <- Scripts for unit testing with pytest │   │
 │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py